The Basic Payment Scheme is an income support paid to farmers. You are paid per hectare of eligible land used for farming.

 You are paid per hectare of eligible land farmed and for which you hold entitlements.
 Under the scheme, this is called an eligible hectare.
 The maximum rate that you could be paid per hectare is determined by the value of the entitlements you hold.

-The number of entitlements each farmer holds, and their values, vary depending on various factors such as:
+The number and values of entitlements each farmer holds, depends on factors such as:

-payment rates received under previous direct payment schemes
+payment rates and number of entitlements received under previous direct payment schemes

-.
-Each entitlement the farmer holds must be linked to a hectare of farmed land to qualify for payment.
+Each entitlement the farmer holds must be supported by a hectare of eligible land farmed to qualify for payment.
 The value of these entitlements is combined to calculate the Basic Payment Scheme payment.

 Maximum and minimum payment